isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 **This webinar will cover:**

-* Basic Principles of Stamp Duty and types of Stamp Duty
+* Basic principles of Stamp Duty and types of Stamp Duty

-* Who should/is liable to pay stamp duty and when to pay
+* Who is liable to pay stamp duty and when to pay

 * Common Stamp Duty Remissions and Exemptions